uutzinger/RTIMULib2-Teensy/README.md

 *** Magnetometer calibration is critical for good performance and, with some IMU chips, meaningful fusion results will not be obtained at all unless the magnetometers have been calibrated ***

+*** ToDo: NavX MXP sensor code implements a magnetic distortion detection and heading correction code: Earth's magnetic field strength should not change based on pose of sensor.
+If field strength changes during motion, a motor or field anomaly is present and the fusion algorithm should automatically turn off magnetometer input.
+This anomaly would need to be detected before new data is fed into fusion algorithm.
+*** ToDo: When no motion is detected, the acceleration reading should be 1g.
+While not trivial it should be possible to conduct an iterative runtime correction of the accelerometer max/min scaling.
+Some code is provided but only works when the sensor is held in place.
+*** ToDo: Teensy implementation reads ini file from SD card if present.
+Currently EEPROM holds only magnetometer max/min data.
+It should be investigated if setting structure is less than 2kbyte in sizeand fits into EEPROM.
+If yes, then a program should be written to convert ini file to such structure and save it on EEPROM instead of using an SD card.

 ## Features

 RTIMULib2-Teensy currently supports the following IMUs: